 (1) the charge for making the journey AND

-(2) a reservation charge for the type of accommodation you will be travelling by.
+(2) a reservation charge for the type of accommodation you will be travelling by - though on sleeper trains the reservation is always mandatory.

 The accommodation types are explained in detail on the general guide to taking a night train.

-Hence much of the content on this guide will focus on commonly encountered scenarios, but they many not apply to all experiencing of booking tickets.
+Hence much of the content on this guide will focus on the most commonly encountered scenarios, but they may not apply to all experiences of booking tickets.

-(1) On many booking services this cheapest seat price will be the first price displayed, you will only see the prices of travelling in a couchette or sleeping cabins, after you have initially clicked on this seat price.
+(1) On many booking services the cheapest price, which will be the seat price, will be the first price displayed, you will only see the prices of travelling in a couchette or sleeping cabins, after you have initially clicked on this seat price.

-(2) Most ticket booking services including DB and now OBB combine the journey and reservation fees into one total price.
+(2) Though along the booking path and at the checkout screen, pre-payment, many ticket booking services including DB and now OBB combine the journey and reservation fees into one total price.

 (3) If you will be travelling in Eastern Europe there may be no difference in price between booking online, or at the station; or the price difference can be the equivalent of only a few euros.

-There are two big pluses for booking in advance;
+There are there big pluses for booking in advance;

 Some types of accommodation can sell out days (even weeks) in advance, particularly in the summer months.